How do I know my devices are on the same subnet/IP range?

 • FAQ: What audio outputs or devices are supported by Roon?

-Connected Outputs: Built-in outputs, USB DACs, and Sound Cards Any audio devices recognized by the OS will be recognized by Roon, from Built-in Sound to PCI Soundcards to USB DACs.
-In the settings of Roon, you will select which recognized audio ...
+Connected Outputs: Built-in outputs, USB DACs, and Sound Cards Any audio devices recognized by the OS running Roon or Roon Server will be recognized by Roon, from Built-in Sound to PCI Soundcards to USB DACs.
+In the settings of Roon under the Audio ...

 Visit the Roon Community!